machal/cssmine-content/nastroje-preprocesory.md

 Queries and as a result, you tend to organize your code using Media Queries.
 Component organization is more favorable though.
 In the above example, the `.nav` module will be the main organizational unit and Media Queries will be nested in it.
-That is what we want.
+That's what we want.

 ### Mixins

-Your CSS code tends to repeat itself… Therefore, mixins are the basic building blocks of CSS, i.e. properties that can used in various other rule-sets, just by calling a class.
+Your CSS code tends to repeat itself… Therefore, mixins are the basic building blocks of CSS, i.e. properties that can be used in various other rule-sets, just by calling a class.

-A typical use of a non-parametric mixin to force element to self-clear (LESS):
+This is a typical use of a non-parametric mixin to force an element to self-clear (LESS):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .clearfix() {